Pilot512/Ram-computer-studio-/README.md

 # Ram-computer-studio-
-Rioce computer studio is a computer training centre for owner is fam pandey
+Rioce computer studio is a computer training centre for owner is Ram pandey